-- System type split, packaged, and wall-mounted - SEER level -10, 11, 12, 13, 14, >14 (SEER level is ± 0.3 ratings points from levels shown, e.g. SEER 12 systems can range from SEER 11.7 to 12.3.
-See note on the following page)

-- Single and two-speed compressor operation - Heat pump or air conditioner - Degradation Coefficient (C_D in Equation 1.1) as obtained from the CEC's list of rated systems. - EER sensitivity to changes in outdoor temperature, as determined from manufacturers' expanded ratings charts.
+- System type heat pump and air conditioner - SEER level 10, 12, 13, 14, 15, single-speed and SEER 16, 17, and 18 two-speed (SEER level is ±0.3 ratings points from levels shown, e.g. SEER 13 systems can range from SEER 12.7 to 13.3.
+See note on the following page) - Single and two-speed compressor operation - Degradation Coefficient for single-speed equipment (C_D in Equation 1.1) as obtained from the CEC's list of rated systems. - EER sensitivity to changes in outdoor temperature for single-speed equipment, as determined from manufacturers' expanded ratings charts. - EER level for two-speed equipment

 Since this effort is based on DOE-2 simulations, only equipment for which expanded ratings charts could be obtained was included in the database.
 The availability of expanded ratings charts tended to be manufacturer specific.
-Manufacturers included in the database include Carrier, Lennox, Marvair, Nordyne, and Trane.
+Manufacturers included in the database include Carrier, Lennox, Nordyne, and Trane.
 This analysis only examined air-cooled SEER-rated cooling systems (heat pumps and air conditioners).

 The system selection process was developed to account for the variation in cooling system performance illustrated in Figure 1.1.2.
-Figure 2.3.1 shows the performance characteristics of SEER 10, 12, and 14 systems along with representative two-speed systems (nominally SEER 15) selected by this process.
-While the systems were not specifically selected by their EER, the selection process included systems that span the EER range given in Figure 1.1.2, as illustrated in Figure 2.3.1.
+Figure 2.3.1 shows the performance characteristics of SEER 10, through 15 single-speed systems along with SEER 15 through 18 two-speed systems selected by this process.
+While the single-speed systems were not specifically selected by their EER, the selection process included systems that span the EER range given in Figure 1.1.2, as illustrated in Figure 2.3.1.
 Appendix B provides the details of the selection process.